tsabin2023/CNE350FinalProject/ProjectDebrief.md

 This led me to understanding the syntax differnces between the two operating systems and I had to rewrite some of my code.
 After that, the script ran smoothly.

-Code I have tried to use running 2 cron jobs at the same time.
+Code below is one of the three file iterations that I tried at the same time.
+My intent was running two cron jobs at the same time, with a third file.

 CNE350FinalBASH.sh

 ```
 #!/bin/bash